Aiyana Fortin

 • National Science Foundation Graduate Research Fellowship Program, 2023

-• Ignite Innovation Acceleration, 2022
+• Ignite Innovation Acceleration, Spring 2022

 • Cornell University Fellowship, 2021